-How does a product or brand succeed in the market place?
-Many would say it’s due to marketing and by that they mean basically mass media campaigns through TV, Radio, newspapers and magazines.
-Some would say hoardings in public places and malls may also help create brand awareness.
+How does a product or brand succeed in the marketplace?
+Many would say it’s due to marketing; by that, they mean mass media campaigns through TV, Radio, newspapers, and magazines.
+Some say hoardings in public places and malls may help create brand awareness.

 A mass media campaign may help develop a brand and enable brand recall over a period of time.
-However, some products and services do well in the market when it gets talked about just ahead of its launch or after launch.
+However, some products and services do well before or after launching in the market.

-Offlate, such type of marketing has been referred to as buzz marketing when it happens mostly by word-of-mouth and viral marketing when it happens online.
-In India, jewelleries, new movies, textile showrooms, mobile phone launches, automobile companies are seen to employ such campaigns for people to keep talking about their new offerings.
+Buzz marketing refers to marketing mostly by word-of-mouth and viral marketing when it happens online.
+In India, people keep talking about new offers in jewelry, new movies, textile showrooms, mobile phone launches, and automobile companies.

-Film industry use large banners and hoardings mounted on mini trucks or pick-up vans portraying the super stars and songs of the film to attract people’s attention and thereby get people to talk about the movie.
+The film industry uses large banners and hoardings mounted on mini trucks or pick-up vans portraying the film’s superstars and songs to attract attention and get people to talk about the movie.

-Buzz marketing is not something new, it has been employed by drama troupes, circuses and political parties ahead of elections.
-Circuses parade elephants, birds and clowns on the streets to attract the attention of the people and create a buzz especially among children who are the prime targets for viewing such performances.
+Buzz marketing is not something new.
+Ahead of elections, It has been employed by drama troupes, circuses, and political parties.
+Circuses parade elephants, birds, and clowns on the https://outlook.live.com/owa/ streets to attract the attention of the people and create a buzz, especially among children, who are the prime targets for viewing such performances.

-Buzz marketing is a form of word-of mouth campaign where the initial trigger could come from a road show, announcements made through jeeps, trucks or vans or even two wheelers.
-Viral campaigns on the other hand are chiefly liked and shared through social media (mainly Twitter, FaceBook, Reddit, LinkedIn) and become the talk of the town.
-In other words, buzz marketing is more of an offline phenomenon, while viral marketing is more of a online-phenomenon.
+Buzz marketing is a word-of-mouth campaign where the initial trigger could come from a road show or announcements made through jeeps, trucks, vans, or even two-wheelers.
+Viral campaigns, on the other hand, are chiefly liked and shared through social media (mainly Twitter, FaceBook, Reddit, and LinkedIn) and become the talk of the town.
+In other words, buzz marketing is more of an offline phenomenon, while viral marketing is more of an online phenomenon.

 Buzz Marketing vs Viral Marketing Infographics

-Below infographics on Buzz Marketing vs Viral Marketing,throws light on major points of differences between the two.
+The below infographics on Buzz Marketing vs Viral Marketing throws light on the major differences between the two.

 Factors that help in buzz marketing

-For the success of any buzz marketing campaign, first of all there should be a brand to be talked about which is a given.
-Aligned to it is the important principle that the campaign should have content that gives people something to talk about, according to Mark Hughes, author of the best seller, Buzz marketing.
+For the success of any buzz marketing campaign, first of all, there should be a brand to discuss.
+Aligned to it is the important principle that the campaign should have content that gives people something to talk about, according to Mark Hughes, author of the best-seller Buzz Marketing.

 The most talked about buzz marketing campaign involved Mark Hughes himself.
-He created a buzz around www.half.com, the company he was working for by paying to rename a city by that name.
-Soon it started getting talked about in newspapers and televisions.
-No sooner people also started talking about it.
-Within twenty days the website was sold to eBay for $300 mn.
-The buzz spread faster even as eBay bought it and traffic rose from nothing to eight million in three years.
+He created a buzz around www.half.com, the company he was working for, by paying to rename a city by that name.
+Soon it spread in newspapers and television.
+No sooner people also started talking about it. eBay purchased the website within twenty days for $300 mn.
+The buzz spread faster even as eBay bought it, and traffic rose from nothing to eight million in three years.
 Time Magazine described it as one of the greatest publicity coups in history.

-Blendtec, a blender manufacturer, wanted to prove how powerful its blenders were by crushing Iphones, marbles, paintballs into smoothies.
-The video was uploaded on YouTube and became the talk of the town.
-Such kind of outrageous marketing has to be connected to the brand and relevant to what it does.
+Blendtec, a blender manufacturer, wanted to prove its power by crushing Iphones, marbles and paintballs into smoothies.
+The video uploaded on YouTube became the talk of the town.
+The brand is connected to such outrageous marketing and relevant to what it does.

-Buzz marketing will not become a great success unless some influencers in the community or industry are used to spread the awareness or the message.
-It’s humanly impossible otherwise to be talked about all of a sudden.
+Buzz marketing will be successful unless some influencers in the community or industry spread awareness of the message.
+Otherwise, it’s humanly impossible to talk about that topic all of a sudden.

-Reckitt Benckiser, the promoters of Dettol brand distributed 48,000 samples to 4000 influencer mothers with the message try one sample and share ten with others.
-This helped the company reach 46% of the target audience and resulted in 86% rise in sales.
-This is a perfect example of how a company an leverage key influencers to create a buzz around a brand.
+Reckitt Benckiser, the promoters of the Dettol brand, distributed 48,000 samples to 4000 influencer mothers with the message try one sample and share ten with others.
+This also helped the company reach 46% of the target audience, resulting in an 86% rise in sales.
+Hence, this is a perfect example of how a company can leverage key influencers to create a buzz around a brand.

-There must be something remarkable about the offers:
+3. There must be something remarkable about the offers

-Maggi created a sensation in Indian schools in mid-eighties by distributing one packet of Maggi 2-minute noodles to school children across the country.
-It was a novel processed food at that point of time, perhaps, introducing a ready-to-cook concept for the first time.
+Maggi created a sensation in Indian schools in the mid-eighties by distributing one packet of Maggi 2-minute noodles to schoolchildren nationwide.
+Maggi, a novel processed food, was introducing a ready-to-cook concept for the first time.
 Kids loved it and began talking about it, urging parents to buy more.
-In US markets, Coconut Bliss, reached out to more customers through tasting parties and demonstrations.
-The social media has also helped build the non-dairy dessert alternative.
-It is an accepted principle that just as buzz marketing needs something to be talked about,experience is something people want to share among their network of friend and co-workers.
+Likewise, Coconut Bliss reached out to more customers in US markets through tasting parties and demonstrations.
+Social media has also helped build the non-dairy dessert alternative.
+It is a well-known fact that buzz marketing needs something to be talked about.
+People want to share experiences among their network of friends and co-workers.

-a product will not be talked about unless it is seen to undertake different activities that has nothing to do with direct sales.
-Red Bull, the energy drink manufactures, undertook a variety of activities to make people talk about the brand.
-It involved employees distribting Red Bull in their own branded vehicle, sponsoring student talent shows, devising the Student brand manager program, sponsoring journalism and film students to create news stories around the Red Bull Brand.
+If a product doesn’t engage in activities other than direct sales, it won’t get attention.
+The energy drink manufacturer Red Bull undertook various activities to make people talk about the brand.
+It involved employees distributing Red Bull in their own branded vehicle, sponsoring student talent shows, devising the Student brand manager program, and sponsoring journalism and film students to create news stories around the Red Bull Brand.

 According to Andy Sernovitz, author of Word of Mouth Marketing, ‘you will get more word of mouth from making people happy than anything else you could possibly do’.
-Ten years ago, AdAge, did a survey among the youth to find out what influenced their purchasing decision most, nearly 70% felt word-of-mouth is more reliable than mass media campaigns.
+AdAge surveyed the youth ten years ago to find out what influenced their purchasing decision most.
+Nearly 70% felt word-of-mouth is more reliable than mass media campaigns.